 The switching of UPS from the mains supply to the battery is immediate, whereas the Inverter takes more than UPS.
-For computers, the switching time of inverter is more than it can handle, and it will usually reboot due to the interrupted supply.
-Thus, UPS are preferred for PC and Inverter for homes as lightbulbs will not care about the switching delay.
+For computers, the switching time of the inverter is more than it can handle, and it will usually reboot due to the interrupted supply.
+Thus, UPS is preferred for PCs and inverters for homes as lightbulbs will not care about the switching delay.

-UPS can provide backup for your devices for around 15 minutes, whereas an Inverter can provide backup for hours depending on its capacity.
+UPS can provide backup for your devices for around 15 minutes, whereas an Inverter can provide backup for hours, depending on its capacity.
 The inverter allows you to power the complete house depending on the capacity.
-So if your area has a more extended power cut, you can use it at least keep a couple of lights and fan running.
+So if your area has a more extended power cut, you can use it at least to keep a couple of lights and a fan running.

 2] Maintenance & Lifespan

-Compared to Inverters, UPS are cheaper.
+Compared to Inverters, UPS is cheaper.
 There are different types of UPS and inverters available, and they are available at competing prices.

-The factors to look into when buying them includes backup time, capacity, charging time, power requirement, crating (quantity of charge in a fully charged cell), and warranties.
+The factors to look into when buying them include backup time, capacity, charging time, power requirement, crating (quantity of charge in a fully charged cell), and warranties.